 In other words, those whom the Father chose, he also gave to the Son; and those whom he gave to the Son, the Son also called; and those whom he called, he also justified by laying down his life for the sheep.

 And on the basis of this sacrifice . . .

-6. Jesus Gives Eternal Life to His Sheep and It Can Never Be Taken Away
+6. Jesus Gives Eternal Life That Cannot Be Taken Away

 Verses 27–30: “My sheep hear my voice, and I know them, and they follow me; and I give them eternal life, and they shall never perish, and no one shall snatch them out of my hand.
 My Father, who has given them to me, is greater than all, and no one is able to snatch them out of the Father’s hand.
 I and the Father are one.”